● MONTESSORI ● REGGIO EMILIA ● WALDORF ● PLAY-BASED ● FOREST ●

 What if my child utilizes unique accommodations?

 If your child requires accommodations for emotional, behavioral, developmental, physical, and/or cognitive concerns, your priorities regarding preschool selection may be more nuanced.
-When feasible, we always recommend that parents seek guidance from a licensed professional (pediatrician, child therapist, speech pathologist, occupational therapist, social worker, etc.) to help them find appropriate supportive placement for their child.
+When feasible, we always recommend that parents seek guidance from a licensed professional (pediatrician, child therapist, speech pathologist, occupational therapist, social worker, etc.) to help them find an appropriate supportive placement for their child.

 This varies by state and school district, but many schools offer free public early childhood education options for kids with emotional, behavioral, developmental, physical, and/or cognitive concerns.
 Regardless of whether or not your child is currently enrolled in a public school, reach out to your local district and inquire about evaluations, testing, and early intervention support services.